tsetliff/web-app-framework/README.md

 ## How does the configuraton system work?
 It works almost exactly like the DI system but uses properties instead of methods.
 If you want to confgure something more complicated you can use methods as well just like the DI system.

+If you want to have super secret stuff in your production file just check if the production file exists somewhere else with ConfigProd in it and load it.
+Once loaded the autoloader won't load the default ConfigProd.php file.

+But can't this be done with a single file with switch statements in it?
+I couldn't find a way that would autocomplete (associative array is out), be global without saying global everywhere (again associative array is out), be overridden by different environments(defines were out), not require external file parsing (.ini files were out but then again they have the other issues too).
+So in the end I decided this worked the best.
+If you can figure this out please let me know.

 ## Unit Testing
 In general you just put tests in the testing directory with the same structure as the classes you are testing in the classes directory.
 The environment is Testing and so the associated configuration and dependency injection classes will be loaded.